-It’s the best time of the baseball year: October.
+Welcome to October…the best time of the baseball calendar.
 Tonight the MLB postseason officially gets underway with the American League wild card game, and this year, like most years, the playoffs are loaded with former Sounds.
-Between the 10 clubs in the post-season and what their active roster looked like at the end of the regular season, as many as 28 former Sounds could be involved in the playoffs plus two more players with local ties.
-Here’s a look at the teams and any former Sounds they may feature.
+Between the 10 clubs in the post-season and what their active roster looked like at the end of the regular season, over 20 former Sounds could be involved in the playoffs, and a few more who have local Nashville ties.
+Here’s a look at the teams and any former Sounds they will or may feature.

 How they made it: Won a Wild Card spot